dev-named-jordan/sweater_weather/README.md

 ### About

-I was given 5 days to create and consume 5 endpoints, and 4 APIs.
+I was given 5 days to create and consume expose 5 endpoints, and consume 4 APIs.
 This is the Fianl Project for Turing School's Mod 3.

 #### Prerequisites